dthomson117/PlatesDocs/PRIVACY_POLICY.md

 **Information Collection and Use**

-The Application collects information when you download and use it.
-This information may include information such as

-*   Your device's Internet Protocol address (e.g. IP address)
+The Application uses third-party analytics and diagnostic services that collect limited technical and usage information only if you provide your consent .If you choose to enable analytics and crash reporting, this information may include:

 *   The pages of the Application that you visit, the time and date of your visit, the time spent on those pages
 *   The time spent on the Application
 *   The operating system you use on your mobile device
+*   Technical diagnostic and crash information

 The Application does not gather precise information about the location of your mobile device.

-The Application does not use Artificial Intelligence (AI) technologies to process your data or provide features.

-The processing of diagnostic data is based on the Service Provider’s legitimate interest in maintaining and improving the stability and performance of the Application.
+Analytics and crash diagnostics are processed solely on the basis of your consent.
+You may withdraw your consent at any time via Settings → Data Privacy.
+Withdrawing consent will stop further collection of analytics and diagnostic data.

-Workout data (such as exercises, sets, repetitions, and weights entered by the user) is stored locally on the user’s device and is not transmitted to the Service Provider.
+Workout data (such as exercises, sets, repetitions, and weights entered by you) is stored locally on your device and is not transmitted to the Service Provider.

 **Third Party Access**

-Only limited diagnostic and usage data, which may include pseudonymous identifiers, is periodically transmitted to external services to aid the Service Provider in improving the Application and their service.
-The Service Provider may share your information with third parties in the ways that are described in this privacy statement.
+If you consent to analytics and crash reporting, limited diagnostic and usage data, which may include pseudonymous identifiers, is transmitted to third-party service providers to help improve the Application.

 Diagnostic data may be processed on servers located outside the United Kingdom or European Economic Area by Google in accordance with their applicable data protection safeguards.